-In broad terms, the housing question is largely a case of housing demand outstripping supply and/or the price of housing being over and above the wage of the average worker.
+In broad terms, the housing question is largely a case of housing demand outstripping supply and/or the price of housing is over and above the wage of the average worker.

-In both or either situation, individuals and households resort to officially unapproved means to secure housing leading to the development of slums, especially in large cities and towns.
+In both or either situations, individuals and households resort to officially unapproved means to secure housing leading to the development of slums, especially in large cities and towns.

 The view is that adequate housing can be positively correlated with socio-economic benefits to both the occupants and the larger society (Newman 2008).

-Rapid increase in population in Ghana has resulted in a large housing deficit, especially in urban areas.
-It is projected that the country needs at least 100,000 housing units annually while supply is estimated at 35 percent of the total need.
+The rapid increase in population in Ghana has resulted in a large housing deficit, especially in urban areas.
+It is projected that the country needs at least 100,000 housing units annually while supply is estimated at 35 per cent of the total need.

 Policy, Institutional and Legal Frameworks for Housing in Ghana

 Across the world, housing policies, and institutional and legal frameworks are formulated with the explicit or implicit purposes of addressing the interrelated issues of housing quantity, quality and cost.